The Teacher’s Assistant is responsible for the care of a group of children as part of a teaching team and functions as a co-leader.

 - Supports the professional growth and development of colleagues by sharing materials and information and providing helpful feedback and encouragement.

-1. Must obtain Department of Health Food Handler’s Certification within four (4) months of being employed.
+- Must obtain Department of Health Food Handler’s Certification within forty (45) days of being employed.